alexharri/website/posts/canvas-to-ascii.md

   ]}
 />

-There are trade offs to consider here.
+There are trade-offs to consider here.
 As the range gets smaller, the quality of the results drops.
 If we pick a range of $6$, for example, the only possible lightness values are $0$, $0.2$, $0.4$, $0.6$, $0.8$ and $1$.
 That noticeably affects the quality of character picks.

 At the same time, if we increase the possible number of keys, we need more memory to store them.
 Additionally, the cache hit rate might be very low, especially when the cache is relatively empty.

 I ended up picking a range of $8$.
 It's a large enough range that quality doesn't suffer too much while keeping the cache size reasonably low.

-Cached lookups are incredibly fast -- fast enough that lookup performance just isn't a concern anymore ($100$K lookups take a few ms on my Macbook).
+Cached lookups are incredibly fast -- fast enough that lookup performance just isn't a concern anymore ($100$K lookups take a few ms on my MacBook).
 And if we prepopulate the cache, we can expect consistently fast performance, though I encountered no problems just lazily populating the cache.

 <SectionAnchor id="appendix-gpu-acceleration">